jcadima/Laravel-Project-mgmt/readme.md

 OR

-2b) Run the database seeder:
+(3b) Run the database seeder:

 ```
 php artisan db:seed
 ```

-The project comes with a UsersTableSedder.php class with the following:
+The project already includes a UsersTableSeeder.php class with the following:

 ```php
         App\User::create([